denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 In pursuing the above strategy I make several decisive contributions to the fields of media studies, literary theory, and the digital humanities:

-First, my approach is *strongly materialist.* Throughout my argument, I seek to recover the literal material contexts (paper, silicon, and magnetic storage media) that give support to higher level social and cognitive phenomena (like literature, text, and discourse).
+First, my approach is *strongly materialist*.
+Throughout my argument, I seek to recover the literal material contexts (paper, silicon, and magnetic storage media) that give support to higher-level social and cognitive phenomena (like literature, text, and discourse).

 Second, the book contains a strong undercurrent of humanism.
-In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination) I insist on the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.
-The book's narrative arc can be imagined as developing from first-order material basses of textual production, to second-order phenomena, to the emergence of the subject in the latter chapters.
+In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination), I insist on the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.
+The book's narrative arc can be imagined as developing from first-order material bases of textual production, to second-order phenomena, to the emergence of the subject in the latter chapters.